brumar/SRS-Simulations/article.md

 You may try a to simulate a new model or correct mine or adding parameters or whatever.
 For some reasons, I am not a good maintainer, so I probably won't be very active on the github repository.
 But the least I can do is linking to your fork in the README.md

-Few ideas :
+Few ideas (to myself and others) :

 - Trying other forgetting curves such as the power law.
 - Adding a success rate dependent workload as described earlier?
 - Fit the curves (I played with polynomial fits which did not work well).
 Good fits could open up the possibilities of a light interface to allow user pick an IM.
 - Making the jupyter notebook more accessible (docker?, documentation?, online version?).
 These nice widgets of jupyter should be available for everyone.
 - Correct my english.
+Make the whole thing more understandable.
+- More plots, especially on the "summary" section.
 - Caching the results of functions in forgetting_curve.py that are among the responsible for the slowness of the simulations (like with lru_cache).
 - Try to model grading buttons (good, easy ...), but I have no idea how.
 - Replace pickle files by csv's (for more sharability of the results)